Have you ever wondered why to learn not so popular or uncommon languages? What are the reasons to study less taught foreign tongues?

 A language that may look useless today may become the goose that lays the golden egg tomorrow.

 Since these languages are not accessible, there is less competition for positions.
-As such, your chances of becoming the “anointed one” for the job is almost, if not a guarantee.
+As such, your chances of becoming the “anointed one” for the job are almost, if not a guarantee.

-The future is always one of uncertainty, and with a less familiar language up your sleeves, you will be ready when the opportunity comes — and indeed, it will.
+The future is always uncertain, and with a less familiar language up your sleeves, you will be ready when the opportunity comes—and indeed, it will.

 3. Future Career opportunities